 In fact, as a background screening firm, we help our clients knowingly hire individuals with criminal histories all the time.
 (The trick is, they’re making well-informed hiring decisions.)

-The popular belief that employers are unwilling to consider applicants with a criminal history simply isn’t an accurate representation of most employers’ attitudes or policies—though many employers are uncertain about how to evaluate those applicants’ fit in their organization.
+The popular belief that employers are unwilling to consider applicants who are former offenders simply isn’t an accurate representation of most employers’ attitudes or policies—though many employers are uncertain about how to evaluate those applicants’ fit in their organization.

 Considering individuals with criminal histories for employment is good business.

 Most employers recognize that individuals with a criminal history are a valuable talent pool that they cannot ignore, and they understand that fairly considering the applicants who present minimal risk isn’t just good social policy, it’s good business policy.